-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, get your factor-50,000 sunscreen ready, because the post apocalyptic world is back with a vengeance and only the toughest even stand a chance.

-Congratulations to Brian Fargo's Wasteland revival project.
-Wasteland was the predecessor to the much better known Fallout, and with over a million dollars in the bank, it's finally getting a chance to steal back some of that glory.
-But these aren't the only games that nuked the world to give themselves a sandpit to play in.
-In 1990, Wing Commander creator Chris Roberts unleashed the mutants in a very different kind of wasteland, but there's no Kickstarter project fighting to get a sequel to this one, is there?
+Wasteland was the predecessor to the much better known Fallout, but these aren't the only games that nuked the world to give themselves a sandpit to play in.
+In 1990, Wing Commander creator Chris Roberts unleashed the mutants in a very different kind of wasteland, but there was no Kickstarter project fighting to get a sequel to this one, was there?

 Sorry, I just don't like post-apocalyptic monsters very much.

-Specifically, you're one of three mutants from the small village of Mardok - a place where men are green, women are slimy, and poor apostrophes are tortured in ways that would make the Spanish Inquisition hang up their racks.
-It's a place of dialogue like "Buzz is the humes're armin' up for a fight.
+Specifically, you're one of three mutants from the small village of Mardok—a place where men are green, women are slimy, and apostrophes are tortured in ways that would make the Spanish Inquisition hang up their racks.
+It's a place of dialogue like, "Buzz is the humes're armin' up for a fight.
 Pretty soon, they'll be marchin' 'gainst all the mutes on the Plains," and for that, frankly, it should burn.

 But letting it burn isn't an option.
 You're one of the few mutant "tuffs" with "smarts and muscles both", and it's your job to head out into the wasteland and find something that will persuade the human populations not to fulfil their manifest destiny and reclaim the gene pool for real people.
 The village leader isn't entirely sure what this magic solution to endless fighting and speciesism could be, but figures you'll probably work something out.
 This is what makes him a Leader.